cython/cython/docs/src/userguide/freethreading.rst

 .. note::

-   It is a common mistake to assume that a ``with gil`` block runs "atomically" (i.e. all in one go, without switching to another thread) on non-freethreading builds.
+   It is a common mistake to assume that a ``with gil`` block runs "atomically" (i.e. all in one go, without switching to another thread) on non-free-threaded builds.
    Many operations can cause the GIL to be released.
 Some more detail is in the section :ref:`gil_as_lock`.